abadid/cmsc424-spring2018/project7/README.md

 You can use any of the Spark primitives listed in the documentation in the [assigned reading for April 30](https://spark.apache.org/docs/latest/rdd-programming-guide.html) except `join` to complete this task (that join primitive won’t help you anyway, since it is only an equi-join).
 In addition, you can use the following primitive which may be helpful in the initial partitioning step:
 * zipWithIndex(): Assigns each tuple in the relation a unique index starting at zero.

 **Grading:** We will grade you implementation by calling your `fragmentAndReplicateJoin` function with multiple different values for `n`, `m`, and `joinCondition`.
 In addition, we will be grading the intermediate results of your implementation.
-Therefore, please print to standard output the following intermediate results that your implementation creates (using the standard string representation is fine, see `assignment.py` or `Assignment.java` for examples):
+Therefore, please print to standard output the following intermediate results that your implementation creates (using the standard string representation is fine, see `assignment.py` or `Assignment.java` for examples of how to print to standard output):
 * The tuples in each of the `n` partitions of `leftRelation` that were created.
     * Example: `1 -> [("a",1.0), ("b",4.0), ("c",7.0)]`
 * The tuples in each of the `m` partitions of `rightRelation` that were created.